Alexander-K-byte/pi-whos-home/README.md

 # pi-whos-home
 led python script, light up led's when an IP becomes live in LAN

+This is the initial code we were referenced to.

 ```
 from gpiozero import PingServer, LEDBoard
 from gpiozero.tools import negated